 The day I landed was very hard, I was tired after 20 hours of travelling, from a flight that was completely fine, but because of my irrational fear, I held the girl next to me’s hand in bad turbulence.
 It reminded me that you may travel on your own, but you’re never really alone and that there is so many kind hearted people everywhere especially when you’re in need.
 Including the guy in the next seat along who was Thai, but lived in the lake district teaching and was so nice to take me to my taxi and translate where I wanted to go!

-But even still I felt emotional and missed home straight away and as I stood in my new bare and run down hotel room with only a cockroach in the bathroom for company I cried!
+But even still I felt emotional and missed home straight away and as I stood in my new bare and dark hotel room with only a cockroach in the bathroom for company I cried!
 I started to google flights and prices to go straight back home.

 Except I knew I wouldn’t.
 I was pandering to the dramatic, emotional part of my brain.
 I remembered the words my dad had said to me before he died.
 ‘When you get there it’ll be hard for the first few days as you acclimatise, but stick it out and it’ll be worth it.'‘